omarkhawaja-uk/Solar-System/README.md

 ## Space Ship

-Here I have uploaded all files pertaning to my Space Ship / Shuttle, to be used for final group project.
+* Files pertaning to my Space Ship / Shuttle (to be used for final Group Project).

 The file named:
 ```